amercer1/jebe/README.md

 jebe
 ==========

-A little word cloud generator for the Reddit Post Game threads.
+A little word cloud generator for the Reddit NBA Finals Post Game threads.

 ## Installation